 26 bad mood busters

-The following are simple practices that bring you more into the present moment.
+The following are simple and low cost self-care practices that bring you more into the present moment.
 In any mindfulness practice, consistency is more important than how long you to do it or what method you choose for stress relief.

 1. Read a book (a FUN book, not work related) Try Elizabeth Gilbert’s Eat, Pray, Love if you’re craving some far off adventures.